ibm-cloud-docs/messages-for-rabbitmq/howto-plugins.md

 To use the plugin, declare an exchange with the type `x-delayed-type`.
 To delay a message, publish it with the `x-delay` header with the number of milliseconds the message should be delayed.
 More detailed usage information is in the [plugin's documentation](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange#usage).

+## STOMP Plugin

+The [RabbitMQ STOMP Plugin](https://www.rabbitmq.com/stomp.html) provides support for sending [STOMP-formatted](http://stomp.github.io/) messages through RabbitMQ.
+The plugin exposes a port to handle STOMP traffic on your deployment, and it is TLS/SSL secured.
+The connection information for STOMP clients is in the `stomp_ssl` section of your deployment's [connection strings](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings#the-stomp_ssl-section).

 ## RabbitMQ Management Plugin

 The Management Plugin provides access to your deployment through a web browser, `rabbitmqadmin` and through the RabbitMQ API.
 Information on using the Management Plugin to connect to your deployment in on the [Connecting with the RabbitMQ Management Plugin](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-management-plugin) page.